...

 Article by Dr Clare Morrison

-Viagra is one of the best-known treatments for adult men suffering from erectile dysfunction and is used by millions of men across the world.
-But how fast does Viagra work, what factors stop the drug from working as effectively as it could, and how should you prepare for taking it?
+Viagra is one of the best-known treatments for adult men suffering from erectile dysfunction, and is used by millions of men across the world.
+But how fast does Viagra work?
+What factors stop the drug from working as effectively as it could, and how should you prepare before taking it?

-Viagra takes about half an hour to work for most men.
+Viagra takes about half an hour to work for most adult males.
 Research shows that the median time frame for achieving a full erection is 27 minutes, and 82% of men get an erection within 45 minutes.
-That said, it can take as little as 12 minutes to kick in, or up to an hour depending on you and your circumstances.
+That said, it can take as little as 12 minutes to kick in, or up to an hour depending on you and your physiology.

 Why does Viagra work faster for some people than others?
 To understand why, it’s useful to know what happens when you take Viagra: